Your COVID-19 questions, answered Live

 Since there's an increased demand on services like Instacart, is it better to go to the grocery store or to order online for delivery? — Elizabeth

-While the CDC is suggesting people use delivery options, going to the grocery store will likely be essential for many.
+Going to the grocery store will likely be essential for many.
 You can take precautions to make the visit safer.

 Those steps include avoiding peak hours (usually midday and you can also search for your local store on Google to check for the busiest times), washing your hands before and after the visit, avoiding touching your face while at the store and — if you have disinfectant wipes or if the store provides them — wipe off cart and basket handles before and after you use them.